Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **D. In the Staging environment add a check to query Azure Monitor Alerts for active alerts.**

-### Question #43
+### Question #37 💩💩💩

 You need to use an Azure Pipelines pipeline to build and test an app and test the database of the app.

 The solution must meet the following requirements.

 • The test stages must be run in parallel.

-• The Publish_Test_Results stage must always be run.
+• The `Publish_Test_Results` stage must always be run.

 • The test stages must be run after successful completion of the build stage.

-• The Publish_Test_Results stage must be run after completion of all the test stages.
+• The `Publish_Test_Results` stage must be run after completion of all the test stages.

 Solution: You include the following elements in the YAML definition of the pipeline.